Engine Lathe Basics 211

 live center

-A center set on bearings that allow it to turn along with the workpiece.
+A center set on bearings that allows it to turn along with the workpiece.
 Live centers create less resistance during turning.

 meters per minute